fenixkz/rl_journey/Lesson-4/theory.md

 ### Normalization
 ---

 The REINFORCE update rule is

 $$
 \theta \leftarrow \theta + \alpha \nabla_\theta E_{\tau \sim \pi_\theta} \left[ \sum_{t=0}^{T-1} G_t \nabla_\theta \log \pi_\theta(a_t | s_t) \right]
 $$

 The return term can be very different depending on the problem.
-As a rule of thumb, deep learning does not really like extreme values and prefers to work with Gaussian-normalized values (zero mean and unit variance).
-So, usually, normalizing returns (within one episode) helps to make the learning process more stable.
-However, sometimes it can make the learning very, very slow and even make it worse.
+As a rule of thumb, deep learning does not really like extreme values.
+For example in CartPole the reward is +1 for every step the pole is balanced.
+Thus, the maximum possible return (assuming $\gamma \approx 1$) is $G_t = 500$, can you imagine how big this update step is for a neural network?
+Usually, neural networks prefers to work with Gaussian-normalized values (zero mean and unit variance).
+So, normalizing returns (within one episode) helps to make the learning process more stable.

+By normalization we mean to subtract the mean and divide by the standard deviation from the list of all total returns within the episode.
+By subtracting the mean we make some returns positve and some negative.
+Therefore it can also help to solve our problem of not being able to penalize bad actions in the environments with no negative returns.

+However, despite all the advantages sometimes it can make the learning very, very slow and even make it worse.
 You might have even noticed this in an environment like CartPole!
 Let's dig into why this "good practice" can sometimes backfire.

 **Loss of Absolute Performance Signal**

 When we normalize the returns $G_t$ within a single episode (by subtracting the mean of that episode's $G_t$'s and dividing by their standard deviation), we're essentially ranking actions based on how well they performed relative to other actions in that specific episode.

 - Imagine one episode where the agent does terribly and only lasts 15 steps.
 All $G_t$ values will be low.
 Normalization will still scale these so some look "good" (above the terrible mean) and some look "bad" (below the terrible mean).
 The agent might reinforce actions that were just "less terrible."
+- Imagine one episode where the agent can balance the pole for 100 steps.
+The actions taken towards the end has a smaller return than the actions taken in the beginning.
+But does it mean that they are always worse?
+Of course no. Action taken at step 70 might be very good, it just happened that action taken at step 90 was so bad that the agent lost.
+Normalization will make $a_{70}$ look bad, because it is just happened that its return is lower than the average return, and PG will make it less likely.
 - Now imagine a great episode of 200 steps.
 Again, normalization scales these returns.

-- The problem is, the agent might lose a clear signal about what constitutes an absolutely good outcome (like an episode of 200 steps) versus an absolutely bad one (15 steps).
+    The problem is, the agent might lose a clear signal about what constitutes an absolutely good outcome (like an episode of 200 steps) versus an absolutely bad one (15 steps).
 If all normalized returns end up in a similar range (e.g., roughly -2 to +2), it can be harder for the agent to strongly differentiate between an action that led to a truly long episode versus one that led to a mediocre one.

-For example in CartPole the reward is +1 for every step the pole is balanced.
-The raw $G_t$ (which, if $\gamma \approx 1$, is roughly the number of remaining steps) directly tells the agent how good an action was in terms of future survival.
-Normalizing this might obscure the simple "longer is better" signal, especially if the episode lengths vary a lot.
+ To review the example of CartPole, normalizing might obscure the simple "longer is better" signal, especially if the episode lengths vary a lot.
 An action leading to $G_t=50$ is unambiguously better than one leading to $G_t=10$.
 After normalization within their respective (potentially short) episodes, their processed values might not reflect this absolute difference as strongly.

 So, usually normalization helps to stabilize the updates for a neural network, but you should be cautious about it.

 ### Entropy Exploration
 ---

 There's another piece we often add to the loss function for the policy network: **entropy**.

 So, what’s the problem it solves?
 As an agent learns, its policy can get very confident about certain actions.
 It might assign a 99% probability to one action and tiny probabilities to all the others.
 If that action is truly the best, great!
 But what if it’s just a locally optimal move?
 The agent might stop exploring other, potentially better, options way too early.

 It’s exactly like finding a decent restaurant on your first day in a new city and then eating there every single night, without ever checking if there's an amazing, world-class place just around the corner.